-I am a geographer and urban scholar working at the intersection of urban studies, science and technology research and user centred design.
+I am a geographer working at the intersection of global urban studies, science and technology research and ethnography.
+My main focus is on dewelling and building as cultural techniques.
 Currently, I am a senior scientist (MER) at the Institute of Geography and Sustainability, University of Lausanne (IGD).
-I have been member of ETH CASE (Centre for Research on Architecture, Society and the Built Environment, ETH Zurich) and research associate in Geography at the Universities of Glasgow and Edinburgh in Scotland.
+I have been a member of ETH CASE (Centre for Research on Architecture, Society and the Built Environment, ETH Zurich) and research associate in Geography at the Universities of Glasgow and Edinburgh in Scotland.
 Earlier, I have studied Geography, Sociology and Urbanism at the University of Fribourg and Paris IV La Sorbonne.

-My actual work is around two book publications: Repair Work Ethnographies.
-Revisiting Breakdown, Relocating Materiality (Palgrave MacMillan, forthcoming) (co-edited with Alain Bovet and Philippe Sormani) and Architecture Competition.
-Project Design and the Building Process (Routledge, 2017) (co-edited with Jan Silberberger).
+My actual work is around the book publication: Repair Work Ethnographies.
+Revisiting Breakdown, Relocating Materiality (Palgrave MacMillan, forthcoming) (co-edited with Alain Bovet and Philippe Sormani).

 An important focus of my work is to develop ways of engaging with the public and connecting with design projects.
 I work with stakeholders and user groups using methodological tools such as, for example, focus groups, work place studies, participant observation and usability tests to bring in user experiences and needs into design processes.
 This is helpful for urban projects, but also the development of low-tech devices, high-tech systems and digital environments.
 A good example of how geographers, social scientists and interaction researchers can contribute to technology development and design is the web platform and digital archive KONKURADO | Web of Design Competitions.
 This online-tool supports organisation, participation and archiving of architectural competitions in Switzerland.
 Version 1.0 of this platform was developed in the project Architecture Competition as Knowledge System from 2011-2013.
 Using user centred design methodology, it involved stakeholders and future users at every stage of the design process.